abhinanthkk/Prok-Professional-Networking/app/frontend/README.md

+# Prok-Professional-Networking Frontend

+## Troubleshooting: API Connection Errors

+If you see errors like `Failed to load resource: net::ERR_CONNECTION_REFUSED` to `localhost:5000` in production, it means your frontend is trying to connect to a backend that does not exist in the cloud environment.

+**How to fix:**
+1. Go to your deployment dashboard (e.g., Render).
+2. Set the environment variable:
+   - `VITE_API_URL=https://prok-professional-networking-xkk6.onrender.com` (replace with your backend URL)
+3. Redeploy your frontend service.

+This will ensure your frontend talks to the correct backend in production.

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.